kawtharrahmoun87-jpg/Barley_Bread_project/README.md

 ---

-📘 *Project done for the Open Source module – 2025*
+# Main Title:
+Barley Bread

+## Subtitles:
+1. Introduction
+2. Nutritional Value of Barley Bread
+3. Steps of Barley Bread Production
+4. Health Benefits and Uses
+5. Quality Control and Storage
+6. Conclusion

-### Nutritional Value of Barley Bread
+### 2 Nutritional Value of Barley Bread

 Barley bread is rich in nutrients that support a healthy diet: